-A crate is a handy tool for dog owners; it can be used for training, transportation, and keeping the dog safe while you are away.
-However, due to the last point, many people wonder: how long can a dog be in a crate?⏱
+I believe that the dog crate is a practical tool for dog owners; it can be used for training, transporting and keeping the dog safe while you’re away.
+However, due to the last point, many people wonder: how long can a dog stay in a crate?⏱

 Quick answer

-❗️Although the dog can tolerate a long time in the crate, it should not be a regular practice, i.e., the dog should not be closed all day for a week.
+❗️Even though the dog can tolerate a long time in the crate, this shouldn’t be a regular practice, i.e. the dog shouldn’t be closed all day for a week.

 Do you really need to leave your dog in a crate for a long time?